OTRF/Security-Datasets/environment/shire/aws/Date_Documentation/Create-Datasets.md

 ## Injest the dataset into SIEM with `kafkacat`:
 *In this example we will be using the Mordor enviroments HELK instance.
 You can run this on SIEM of choice as long as you have a Kafka broker.*

+1. Untar the dataset of choice:

+` tar -xzvf empire_dcsync.tar.gz `

+2. Use `kafkacat` to send dataset to Kafka broker:

+` kafkacat -b <HELK IP>:9092 -t winlogbeat -P -l empire_dcsync_2019-03-01174830.json `

+Give your Kafka broker about 30 seconds to injest the data.
+After this is done, you can start querying the data!